rdpate/helpfile/readme.md

 For names without a slash, Help follows a $PATH lookup and the file must be executable (like which(1)).
 Otherwise the name is a path that need not exist, as the path will be used to find the help text.
 For self-contained scripts, the help sections may be in comments (see Internal Help Sections).
 If the path (either given or after lookup through $PATH) is a symlink and no section is found, the symlink is resolved and the search continues.

-If NAME is missing, show help for Help.
+If NAME is missing and version is not requested, show help for Help.

 Options
 -------